HL7/cql/input/pages/06-translationsemantics.md

 Table 6‑O - The ELM equivalent for each CQL construct

 Although these elements can be used to directly represent the _query_ construct of CQL, it is also possible to represent queries using a series of equivalent operations that simplify implementation.
 ELM defines simplified operations specifically for this purpose.
-See the <<05-languagesemantics.adoc#implementing-query-evaluation,Implementing Query Evaluation>> section for more information on how to transform any given CQL query into an equivalent representation using these operators.
+See the [Implementing Query Evaluation](05-languagesemantics.adoc#implementing-query-evaluation) section for more information on how to transform any given CQL query into an equivalent representation using these operators.

 ### Translation Options